brunosouza-justauto/eng/memory-bank/progress.md

 ## Recently Completed

+### API Integration
+- ✅ Updated Exercise DB API from wger to HeyGainz API
+- ✅ Updated documentation across project to reflect new API
+- ✅ Documented new API endpoints for exercises and muscle groups

 ### Layout and Navigation
 - ✅ Fixed footer placement across all layouts
 - ✅ Improved sidebar styling consistency between Admin and Main layouts